imperugo/imperugo.github.io/_drafts/2015-01-20-speedup-webapi-on-microsoft-azure.markdown

 Till now nothing special, the app is ready and we have just to configure the worker role that is the WorkerRole.cs file created by Visual Studio.

-What we have to do here, is read the configuration from Azure (we have to map a custom domain for example) and start the web server.
+What we have to do here, is to read the configuration from Azure (we have to map a custom domain for example) and start the web server.

 To do that, first add the domain on the cloud service configuration following the steps below: